ovh/gulp-drupal-stack/README.md

 ## Contributing

 Have a look at the [Contributing section](.github/CONTRIBUTING.md).
-If you have any question feel free to discuss about it on our [Gitter](https://gitter.im/ovh/ux).

 ## Credits